 - Who can be helped online?
-The app is only for unintentionally swallowed poisons – taken once, by a human (not your dog).
-It's for cases where symptoms haven't developed yet, in people who are healthy, not pregnant, and between the ages of 6 months and 79 years.
+The app is for substances taken once, unintentionally, by a human (not your dog).
+It's for people who are healthy, not pregnant, and between the ages of 6 months and 79 years.

 - Who should call: If you'd rather talk to a real person or don't meet the criteria for online help, call Poison Control at 1-800-222-1222 for immediate assistance.

 - Don't guess.
 Use webPOISONCONTROL or call Poison Control.
 Both are expert, free and confidential.

 - Be prepared for a poison emergency: download the app to your mobile device before you need it!
 And try it out, being careful to check the box "I'm just trying the tool.
 This is not a real case."